For Teens: Know the Risks of Smoking

 Your health risks

-Right away, you may cough, wheeze, and have a sore throat — that’s the tar clogging up your lungs.
-You may also have a headache, feel dizzy, and be nauseated — that’s the nicotine in your brain.
+Right away, you may cough, wheeze, and have a sore throat—that’s the tar clogging up your lungs.
+You may also have a headache, feel dizzy, and be nauseated—that’s the nicotine in your brain.
 Over time, you risk lung and throat cancer, and lung diseases like emphysema and bronchitis.
+And that's not all.
+Smoking can affect just about every part of your body, from your brain to your ears, nose, and throat, to your stomach, your muscles and bones, your immune system, and even your sexual function.

 Your personal risks